 |Location:||Dublin - Ireland|

-The Department of Political Science invites applications for a 4 year fully funded PhD studentship at Trinity College Dublin.
+The Department of Political Science invites applications for four-year fully funded PhD studentships at Trinity College Dublin.
 Application for financial support is automatically considered as part of the normal admissions process.
-The Department typically provides financial support in the form of tuition grants, stipends (currently 14,000 euros per year), teaching and research assistantships, and support for postgraduate conference and research travel.
+The Department typically provides financial support in the form of tuition grants, stipends, teaching and research assistantships, and support for postgraduate conference and research travel.

 In addition, the Department is involved in the Dublin School of Social Sciences, which provides graduate training in collaboration with University College Dublin.
 The doctoral programme is designed to impart substantive knowledge about politics, and to train students in the techniques, including quantitative methods, necessary to recognize, design and implement cutting-edge research.
 The writing of a dissertation of original research follows a rigorous training in how to design and conduct research.

-The deadline for applications to the doctoral programme for entry in September 2019 is 1 March 2019.
+The deadline for applications to the doctoral programme for entry in September 2023 is 1 April 2023.
+All applications must be made via the online applications system.
+For details concerning the application process, please see our FAQ page.

 Type / Role: